BeatAroundTheBuscher/BeatAroundTheBuscher.github.io/Jagged_Alliance_2/FAQ.md

 CIVILIAN_TURN_SPEED_UP_FACTOR     = 0.0
 ```

-I am not sure if Kingpin's men count as ENEMY or as CIVILIANS so alter the settings if needed.
+I am not sure if Kingpin's men count as ENEMY or as CIVILIAN so alter the settings if needed.

 ---